<schematron location = anyURI phase = non empty token evaluatePhase = boolean : false >

 Introduction" and last section must have a title called "

-XXE built-in Schematron implementation supports both ISO Schematron or Schematron 1.5 schemas.
+XXE built-in Schematron implementation supports both ISO Schematron or Schematron 1.5 schema.
 The only supported query language binding is XSLT 1 (

 URL of the Schematron schema.